 Following legal requirements ensures that all the work and thinking you put into this AHCD will be valid.
 Remember, if you want to change something later, just complete another AHCD.

-Sign at the bottom of the next page and choose one of the following to make this document legally valid in the State of California:
+Sign at the bottom of this page AND choose ONE of the following to make this document legally valid in the State of California: